-The Assistant Town Clerk and Responsible Financial Officer is responsible for managing the
+The Assistant Town Clerk and Responsible

-Council's finances, human resources and Council administration.
+Financial Officer is responsible for managing the Council's finances, human resources, grounds and open spaces and Council administration.

 The Hospitality Manager is responsible for managing the restaurant, Civic Centre room hire and hospitality, and Civic Centre events programme.